-(a) If facts or circumstances exist that may, in the eyes of the parties, give rise to doubts as to the arbitrator's impartiality or independence, the arbitrator shall disclose such facts or circumstances to the parties, the arbitration institution or other appointing authority (if any, and if so required by the applicable institutional rules), and the co-arbitrators, if any, prior to accepting his or hertheir appointment or, if thereafter, as soon as he or shethe arbitrator learns of them.
-Subject to the arbitrator's duty to investigate under General Standard 7(d), in determining whether facts or circumstances should be disclosed, an arbitrator should take into account all facts and circumstances known to the arbitrator.

-(b) An advance declaration or waiver in relation to possible conflicts of interest arising from facts and circumstances that may arise in the future does not discharge the arbitrator's ongoing duty of disclosure under General Standard 3(a).

-(c) It follows from General Standards 1 and 2(a) that an arbitratorarbitrators who hashave made a disclosure considers himself or herselfconsider themselves to be impartial and independent of the parties, despite the disclosed facts, and, therefore, capable of performing his or hertheir duties as arbitrator.
-Otherwise, he or shethe arbitrators would have declined the nomination or appointment at the outset, or resigned.

-(d) Any doubt as to whether an arbitrator should disclose certain facts or circumstances should be resolved in favour of disclosure.

-(e) When considering If the arbitrator finds that the arbitrator should make a disclosure, but that professional secrecy rules or other rules of practice or professional conduct prevent such disclosure, the arbitrator should not accept the appointment, or should resign.
+- (a) If facts or circumstances exist that may, in the eyes of the parties, give rise to doubts as to the arbitrator's impartiality or independence, the arbitrator shall disclose such facts or circumstances to the parties, the arbitration institution or other appointing authority (if any, and if so required by the applicable institutional rules), and the co-arbitrators, if any, prior to accepting their appointment or, if thereafter, as soon as the arbitrator learns of them.
+Subject to the arbitrator's duty to investigate under General Standard 7(d), in determining whether facts or circumstances should be disclosed, an arbitrator should take into account all facts and circumstances known to the arbitrator. - (b) An advance declaration or waiver in relation to possible conflicts of interest arising from facts and circumstances that may arise in the future does not discharge the arbitrator's ongoing duty of disclosure under General Standard 3(a). - (c) It follows from General Standards 1 and 2(a) that arbitrators who have made a disclosure consider themselves to be impartial and independent of the parties, despite the disclosed facts, and, therefore, capable of performing their duties as arbitrator.
+Otherwise, the arbitrators would have declined the nomination or appointment at the outset, or resigned. - (d) Any doubt as to whether an arbitrator should disclose certain facts or circumstances should be resolved in favour of disclosure. - (e) If the arbitrator finds that the arbitrator should make a disclosure, but that professional secrecy rules or other rules of practice or professional conduct prevent such disclosure, the arbitrator should not accept the appointment, or should resign.

-(f) The stage of the arbitration must not influence the arbitrator's decision as to whether facts or circumstances exist that should be disclosed, the arbitrator shall not take into account whether the arbitration is at the beginning or at a later stage.

-(g) An arbitrator's failure to disclose certain facts and circumstances that may, in the eyes of the parties, give rise to doubts as to the arbitrator's impartiality or independence, does not necessarily mean that a conflict of interest exists, or that a disqualification should ensue.
+- (f) The stage of the arbitration must not influence the arbitrator's decision as to whether facts or circumstances should be disclosed. - (g) An arbitrator's failure to disclose certain facts and circumstances that may, in the eyes of the parties, give rise to doubts as to the arbitrator's impartiality or independence, does not necessarily mean that a conflict of interest exists, or that a disqualification should ensue.